year221/cardgametable/README.md

 # cardgametable
-A web-based virtual reconfigurable gametable for playing card games,
+A web-based virtual reconfigurable gametable for playing card games.

+This is a translation / improvement of Python pyarcade + zeroMQ based cardgameFYF into javascript-based web game.

+Game server is available at: cardgame.ga

 ## Build docker image